gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

     // To export as file
     helm upgrade --dry-run --debug -f myvalues.yaml -f override.yaml CHART_NAME CHART_FOLDER_PATH > example.yaml
     ```
-5. Example for this project.
+5. Take a look for [example](/helm-laravel-chart) in this project.
     * use `--set-file` for environment variables in Laravel.
+Which allow to reach external files outside chart directory.
+[Find out more](https://github.com/helm/helm/issues/4026).
-    * use `--set` to override the value of `image.nginx.repository` and `image.phpLaravel.repository` in `values.yaml`.
+    * use `--set` to override the value in `values.yaml`.
     ```
     helm install --tiller-namespace default --namespace default \
     --set-file laravel.env=docker/app/laravel.prod.env \